N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 Since i've been running this setup on a machine i tend to reinstall every couple of weeks i ended up setting up a couple of Ansible scripts.
-It worked last time i ran it ¯\\\_(ツ)\_/¯
+It worked last time i ran it ¯\\\_(ツ)\_/¯ I pinkyswear that i'll compress the filestructure to only what we need at some point

 Fun fact: It's actually the first Ansible roles i've made.
 Ever.